Nederlands Path: Home / Country list / Children's crossing signs worldwide / found in Malta

 Children's Crossing Signs in Malta

-Zurrieq, II.2004; pict.
+Zurrieq, ii.2004; pict.
 D. Frendo

 Modern ugly match-stick design prevails over the old fashioned road signs.
 Everywhere, from Spain to Lebanon, this drawing spreads like wildfire.
-It's so sad.
+It is so sad.
 No wonder that so many airline companies are forced to keep their planes grounded.
 Why would anyone still want to travel if there is exactly like here?
 (Actually some people only do set out if that is guaranteed.)

 But to delve for new, different stuff is only part of a collector's life.
 Most of the fun comes later.
 A real collector spends time and again with organizing, sorting and re-organizing.